Polymath Zero

 - → Each session logs hypothesis, diff, and test results

-Desktop app · macOS · Apple Silicon and Intel
+Desktop app · macOS · Windows · Ubuntu

 Vocabulary